mjslabs/auth-plug/README.md

 auth-plug only does authentication, **not** authorization.
 Future versions will support some form of authz control (e.g. [casbin](https://github.com/casbin/casbin)).

 A standard use-case for auth-plug is running on localhost with the LDAP server and nginx.
 Full TLS support is yet to be implemented.

+[go-ldap-client](https://github.com/jtblin/go-ldap-client) is used for the LDAP work.
+This library seems to be abandoned and should be changed out for something that is actively maintained.